 When your Scrabble rack is filled with vowels, you may think there's nothing you can do.
 It can be just as troublesome as having a rack with zero vowels.
 Don't despair!
 Simply look to these six-letter, vowel-heavy words to turn your fortune around.

 All of these words include at least four vowels.
 Though vowel tiles may only be worth one point each—and these words may not be the highest scoring on the board—they will help clear your rack!

 Aaliis to Azalea

-An "A" tile or two can be your best chance for getting rid of some vowels.
+An "A" tile or two can be your best chance of getting rid of some vowels.
 This is one of the longest lists you'll find.
 Look carefully and you can say "adieux" (13 points, farewell) to those vowels without spending an "aeonic" (8 points, indefinitely long) amount of time on your turn.

 Bailee to Bureau